 She often runs workshops for parents and teachers covering a variety of topics including growth mindset, ways to support mental wellbeing, understanding challenging behaviour, anxiety and autism spectrum disorder.

-Lisa is a Clinical Psychologist with extensive experience in providing a range of psychological services to individuals, families, schools and organisations.
-She has worked in private practice, school, community and residential care settings.
+Lisa is a Clinical Psychologist who provides assessment and therapy services to adults and children.
+She has extensive experience in providing a range of psychological services to individuals, families, schools and organisations.
 Lisa also has experience working in child protection, family reunification, and youth homelessness settings.

-Lisa works in a collaborative and non-judgemental manner and is passionate about working with children, adolescents and adults to improve their wellbeing.
-In addition, she frequently consults with families, teachers, support staff and other allied health professionals to improve their ability to support their children.
-Lisa regularly conducts comprehensive psychoeducational assessments for students experiencing learning difficulties, and to diagnose conditions such as intellectual disability, specific learning disorders and ADHD.
+Lisa works in a collaborative and non-judgemental manner and is passionate about working with adolescents and adults to improve their wellbeing.
+In addition, she frequently provides training and support to families, teachers, support staff and other allied health professionals.
+Lisa regularly conducts comprehensive psychoeducational assessments for people experiencing learning difficulties, and to diagnose conditions such as intellectual disability, specific learning disorders and ADHD.
+She also conducts assessments for autism spectrum disorder.

 She has a particular interest in supporting adolescents to understand and manage their mental health and improve their wellbeing.
-She also has an interest and experience in helping her clients to recover from traumatic and adverse life experiences.
+She also has an interest and experience in helping her clients to recover from traumatic and adverse life experiences, and supporting neurodiverse and sexuality and gender diverse people.

 Lisa completed her Honours in Psychology and Master of Psychology (Clinical) at Flinders University.

-She has also received specialist training in Family Systems Therapy, Acceptance and Commitment Therapy, Narrative Therapy, and Child and Adolescent Psychology.
-Her therapeutic style is grounded in Cognitive Behaviour Therapy, though she tailors her approach to each individual client in a strengths-based manner.
+She has undertaken specialist training in Family Systems Therapy, Acceptance and Commitment Therapy, Narrative Therapy, Cognitive Processing Therapy, Schema Therapy, and Child and Adolescent Psychology.

-She is registered with the Psychology Board of Australia with Clinical Endorsement and is a member of the Australian Psychological Society.
+She is registered with the Psychology Board of Australia with Clinical Endorsement.

 Rachael is a clinical psychologist with significant experience.
 She has worked with a range of individuals from different backgrounds at varying stages of life who are dealing with challenging circumstances.